cis-ds/course-site/content/homework/debugging-rmarkdown/index.md

 The repository contains an R script called `babynames.R`.
 This script includes code to conduct analysis of baby name popularity in the United States using the [`babynames`](http://hadley.github.io/babynames/) package.
 Alas its author made some mistakes and the script currently does not work.
 Fix the errors/warnings in the script to generate the desired output.

-# Working with R Markdown documents
+# Working with Quarto documents

 The homework repository contains a file called `hiv-profile.Rmd`.

 1. The file has some problems.
 Fix the problems so you can successfully knit the document in its existing form.
 1. Create a [parameterized report](https://r4ds.had.co.nz/r-markdown.html#parameters) that allows you generate `hiv-profile.Rmd` for any country in the dataset.
-Use this parameterized R Markdown document to generate a separate report for each country and save them as HTML documents to a folder called `reports`.
+Use this parameterized Quarto document to generate a separate report for each country and save them as HTML documents to a folder called `reports`.

 {{% callout note %}}